-At the heart of NAMI’s mission is the sharing of information, resources, and support and networking opportunities for people with a mental illness, their families, friends, mental health professionals, and the general public.
+At the heart of NAMI’s mission are the sharing of information, resources, and support and networking opportunities for people with a mental illness, their families, friends, mental health professionals, and the general public.

 NAMI Butte County strives to offer hope, reform, and health to our community through education and advocacy efforts.
 Research is constantly providing us with new information about the brain and the nature of mental illnesses and consequently, more effective treatments.

 - To improve the quality of life for people with brain disorders by working to ensure dignity and securing nondiscriminatory access to quality health care, housing, education, and all economic opportunities.

 - To educate ourselves and the public through the gathering of information, utilizing the expertise of mental health professionals, media exposure, and community involvement.